giordano-lucas/exchange-price-propagation/README.md

 * `simple_stats.ipynb` : contains some simple statistics (average number of trades per day...)

 # Files
+* `runtime.txt` :  file created by Heroku.
+Do not modify it.
+* `requirements.txt` : text file containing the requirements to run the code.
 # How to run the code
 To run the analysis by yourself follow the described steps :
 1. run the command `pip install -r requirements.txt